Khan/style-guides/style/go.md

 }
 ```

+> [Khan-specific: Instead of ErrGroup or -- gasp! -- WaitGroup,
+> use `pkg/external/opentelemetry/tracegroup`.
+Its API is
+> similar to ErrGroup but it takes care of promoting the context
+> for you, and also automatically sends traces for each goroutine.]

 ### Arrange for all your goroutines to exit

 If you start a goroutine, it's your responsibility to arrange for it